MeteoSwiss/opendata-forecast-data/README.md

 ### 2.5 Static Files

 Besides the current forecasting files, each catalog contains two static files.
-They store permanent information about the halve levels (HHL) of the vertical grid and the center points of each triangle (CLON/CLAT) on the horizontal grid.
+They store permanent information about the height of the half levels (HHL) in the vertical grid and the center points of each triangle (CLON/CLAT) on the horizontal grid.
 Note that the forecasting GRIB files contain no information on height, longitude and latitude.
 They have to be determined via the statc files HHL and CLON/CLAT.

 #### 2.5.1 How to access the height of a grid point